TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Visas

 The French are famous for being difficult when it comes to bureaucracy.
 Such, however, was different when it came to my visa.
-As with many other countries, the process is straightforward in that you must provide evidence of financial support and your place at the host institution.
+As with many other countries, the process is straightforward: you must provide evidence of financial support and your place at the host institution.
 Once you have submitted your visa application, the waiting period is generally 20 days.
 However, mine was ready much sooner, in under a week.

-The Language Barrier
+Overcoming the French Language Barrier

-A few students at Sciences-po arrived in Paris not speaking a word of French.
+A few students at Sciences-po arrived in Paris without speaking a word of French.
 Not speaking the language means it is possible, but I would not advise it.
 The French often understand English but are only sometimes pleased to use it.
 Saying Bonjour and making initial contact in French will work wonders for you, whereas expecting that they speak English will do the opposite as it suggests a lack of respect for their rich culture.
 Learn some basics before you arrive, and your experience will be all the more exciting and pleasant.

 Accommodations